-161. The claims of Plaintiffs Harvard, Meddler, Espinosa, Burgess, and Kendrick are typical of those of the Disability Subclass, as their claims arise from the same policies, practices, or courses of conduct; and their claims are based on the same theory of law as the class's claims.
+193. The claims of Plaintiffs Espinosa, Burgess, Kendrick, and Hill are typical of those of the Physical Disability Subclass, as their claims arise from the same policies, practices, or courses of conduct; and their claims are based on the same theory of law as the subclass's claims.